alfiopuglisi/guietta/docs/tutorial.rst

   >>> gui.get()
   ('Go', Event(signal=<bound PYQT_SIGNAL clicked of QPushButton object at 0x7fef88dc9708>, args=[False]))

-here we see that the event name was Test, as expected, and the Event object tells us some details about the QT signal.
+here we see that the event name was Go, as expected, and the Event object tells us some details about the QT signal.
 Most of the time, we do not need to even look at the detailed information.